felixmr1/treasurePleasure/documents/documentations/RAD.md

 - Item: keeps track of Item type and value.

-- Shop: provides a place for a player to improve Drop Bonus.
+- Store: provides a place for a player to improve Drop Bonus.
 Has a Location.
 Yet to be implemented.

 - Score: not in use.
 Is currently represented by a variable in Chest.